defagos/CoconutKit/README.markdown

 Unlike most libraries which focus on a specific task, like networking or image processing, CoconutKit addresses **developer productivity in general**.
 As an iOS developer, you namely face the same issues on each project you work on:

-* Changes due to fast-paced iterative development, stakeholder indecision or design changes
+* Changes due to fast-paced iterative development, stakeholder indecision or design modifications
 * Presenting data and gathering user input
 * Localization